UtahArch/flexprof/README.md

 `make all`\
 `cd ..`
 ### Running USIMM:
-Both methods end up having the same results.
-Both scrips will save a handful of figures that can be compared with the paper.
 As this is a traced based, cycle accurate simulation the results should be exactly the same.

 #### Profiling: